-If the offender is prosecuted and found guilty, the Criminal Court may order him to pay compensation.
+If the offender is prosecuted and found guilty, the Criminal Court may order the defendant to pay compensation.

 You can start a claim up to three years after the assault, and it does not matter if the offender has been acquitted or even charged with the crime.

-First, you have to know who caused your injuries.
+- You have to know who caused your injuries.

-If you are the victim of a random street attack or mugging, neither of these criteria are likely to apply.
+If you are the victim of a random street attack or mugging, these criteria are unlikely to apply.

 Fortunately, a third option exists whereby victims of violent crime can seek compensation for their injuries even if they do not know who caused them.
-It is called the Criminal Injuries Compensation Scheme.

-Am I eligible to make a claim?
+Am I eligible to claim the CICA?